-To create new project in iOS open Xcode from /Applications folder directory.
+To create a new project in iOS open Xcode from /Applications folder directory.
 Once we open Xcode the welcome window will open like as shown below.
-In welcome window click on the second option “Create a new Xcode Project” or choose File --> New --> Project.
+In the welcome window click on the second option “Create a new Xcode Project” or choose File à New à Project.

-The new Xcode window will contain several built-in app templates to implement common type of iOS apps like page based apps, tab-based apps, games, table-view apps, etc. These templates are having pre-configured interface and source code files.
+The new Xcode window will contain several built-in app templates to implement the common types of iOS apps like page-based apps, tab-based apps, games, table-view apps, etc. These templates are having a pre-configured interface and source code files.

-For this iOS App Icon example, we will use most basic template “Single View Application”.
-To select this one, Go to the iOS section in left side --> select Application --> In main area of dialog select “Single View Application” and then click on next button like as shown below.
+For this iOS App Icon example, we will use the most basic template “Single View Application”.
+To select this one, Go to the iOS section on the left side à select Application à In the main area of dialog select “Single View Application” and then click on next button like as shown below.

-After click Next we will get window like as shown below, in this we need to mention project name and other details for our application.
+After click Next we will get a window like as shown below.
+In this, we need to mention the project name and other details for our application.

 Product Name: “App Icon in iOS”